Letter from the Principal

 OEC is an extremely unique place and the entire OEC family is proud of this distinction.
 Our purposefully designed vision program is led by a team of experienced, incredibly knowledgeable, and specially trained staff who have had valuable experience working with children who have vision deficiencies.
 Our vision program is what makes OEC the exceptional school it is today.

 One of our primary values is that we honor diversity.
 With such a unique population of students who do not have the ability to see fully and in some cases at all, students at OEC learn how to truly respect and appreciate everyone.

 At OEC, we have a committed, dedicated staff who consistently use restorative practices to solve conflicts.
 The “O” in OEC represents the importance of “Owning our actions.”
 We believe that students are continually developing and along with that growth comes errors in judgment.
 The most important thing is that students learn from their mistakes and are able to reflect on their past decisions in order to improve and move forward.

 The “E” in OEC reminds students to always “put forth their best Effort to excel.”
 Our ultimate goal is to be ranked #1 among all K-8 schools in the city.
-We improved our school’s rating from 29% overall in 14-15 to 62% overall in 15-16 to 63% in 16-17 and in January 2019 we received our 17-18 SPR of 66%.
-Teamwork will enable us to achieve our vision and move us into a “model” school as rated by the SPR.
-We are 9% points away.
+We improved our school’s rating from 29% overall in 14-15 to 68% in 18-19.
+In 2021-2022, the district now uses a metric called the SPREE: School Progress Report on Education and Equity.
+We have exceeded all goals set by the district in regard to climate, instruction, attendance, and relationships.
+Check out our score HERE

 There is nothing more important than what the “C” in OEC stands for, to “Care for all.”
 This epitomizes the sentiment that helping others is what life is centrally about.
 At OEC, our VI population helps our general education population of students and vice versa in all aspects of learning.
 We honor diversity, partner with our community, and celebrate each other’s success.